 Category A: Small Sites between 50-160 MWh per annum

-Where contractors have provided standing offer rates, you can pick and buy without calling for quotes or tenders.
-Consider seeking quotes too, to determine if contractors are prepared to better their standing offer rates.
+Consider seeking quotes from all suppliers to obtain competitive rates.
 You may negotiate with contractors for better rates and/or more services.
 If your contractor of choice does not offer the lowest price, you may need to justify your purchasing decision (e.g. for reasons of product differentiation, value added services etc).
 If you are currently on regulated tariffs, you have the option of remaining on these based on a value for money assessment.

-1. Quote and Order Form, ticking the ‘Request for Quote’ box and forward it to the contractor(s) for a quote.
+- Complete the Quote and Order Form and tick the ‘Request for Quote’ box and forward it to the contractor(s) for a quote.

-2. The contractor returns a copy to the customer by the stipulated date (if any).
-Quotes are valid for six weeks.
+- The contractor returns a copy to the customer by the stipulated date (if any).
+Quotes are valid for six weeks from the closing date.

-3. On receiving the quote(s) from the contractor(s), your contract manager will help you compare the quoted prices with your existing contract rates or tariffs and determine a value for money decision.
+- On receiving the quote(s) from the contractor(s), your contract manager can help you compare the quoted prices with your existing contract rates or tariffs and determine a value for money decision.
 You may seek further quotes.

-1. update and reprint the order form, ticking the ‘Purchase Order’ box and sign the form
+- update and reprint the order form, ticking the ‘Purchase Order’ box and sign the form,

-2. attach the Customer Contract Details and any other documents where applicable
+- attach the Customer Contract Details and any other documents where applicable, and

 Category B: Large Sites >160MWh per annum

-For large sites using > 160 MWh per annum, your contract manager will help you prepare the Quote and Order Form for the required number of contractors.
+For large sites using > 160 MWh per annum, your contract manager can help you prepare the Quote and Order Form for the required number of contractors.
 Large sites using up to 2 GWh per annum have the option to request a bundled pricing quote.
-This may be more expensive, but will minimise the risk of price fluctuations throughout the contract term.
+This may be more expensive but assist in minimising the risk of price fluctuations throughout the contract term.
 The customer, not the contractor, will decide whether to use bundled or unbundled pricing.
 Speak to the Contract Manager and / or contractors for an explanation of the benefits of each option.
 You need to indicate clearly to the contractors if a bundled and / or unbundled pricing option is required.

 To get a quote

-2. Contact the contract manager, who will help you to complete the quotation form.
+- Contact the contract manager, who can help you to complete the quotation form.

-5. On receiving the quotes from the contractors, the contract manager will help you compare the quoted prices with existing contract rates or tariffs and determine a value for money decision.
+- On receiving the quotes from the contractors, the contract manager can help you compare the quoted prices with existing contract rates or tariffs and determine a value for money decision.
 You may seek further quotes as required from other contractors.

-6. The contract manager will advise you of any pass-through costs (capacity and network charges) that you may be charged.
+- The contract manager can advise you of any pass-through costs (capacity, network and AEMO charges) that you may be charged.

 After I buy